-Biostatistics Ph.D.Offered by: Biology Department, Department of Mathematical Sciences This PhD program in biostatistics combines the strength in statistical theory and modeling of the Department of Mathematical Sciences and the biostatistical methods research, health sciences applications, and public health experience of the Department of Biostatistics in the IU School of Medicine.
+Biostatistics Ph.D.Offered by: Department of Mathematical Sciences This PhD program in biostatistics combines the strength in statistical theory and modeling of the Department of Mathematical Sciences and the biostatistical methods research, health sciences applications, and public health experience of the Department of Biostatistics in the Fairbanks School of Public Health.

 Why choose this program?